voscarmv/HTML_Forms/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used!
-- Thanks to youtube for letting us clone it!
+- Thanks to Intuit for letting us clone it!
 - Thanks to Microverse for the fun project!

 ## 📝 License